mikel-brostrom/Yolov3_DeepSort_Pytorch/README.md

 # Introduction

 This directory contains a moded version of PyTorch YOLOv3 (https://github.com/ultralytics/yolov3).
-It passes the detections to a Deep Sort algorithm (https://github.com/ZQPei/deep_sort_pytorch) which keeps track of the detected objects.
+It passes the detections to a Deep Sort algorithm (https://github.com/ZQPei/deep_sort_pytorch) which tracks the detected objects.

 # Description